skrhakv/CryptoBench/README.md

 # CryptoBench
 This repository is the main repository for `CryptoBench`, a novel dataset.
+It can be downloaded [here](https://osf.io/pz4a9/).

 ## Overview
 1. The source code for creating the dataset is further detailed in `src/README.md`.